afaf-taik/Smart-Grid-FL/README.md

 Code works with data from PecanStreet Inc. Since we cannot provide the data, users can contact https://www.pecanstreet.org/ to get licence necessary to access data.

+In order to use the code run the makedatasets.py file first in the same folder as the data to transform the csv data to .h5 data

+The federatedProcess.py file trains and saves the global model

+The personalization process retrains the global model for personalization